Code-Institute-Submissions/candyland2/README.md

 If you feel you would like to develop this further you are more then welcome to.
 Just clone this repository by running the `git clone https://github.com/bugdude01/candyland2` command.
-Once you have that in place make sure you install the requirements in the requirements/base.txt folder and away tou go!
+Once you have that in place make sure you install the requirements in the requirements/base.txt folder and away you go!

 Feel free so share any findings you have, suggested improvements etc., as all suggestions are welcome.
 Also, if you find any bugs / issues, please let me know.
 We are all learning all the time and no developer should be an